 - Demonstrated commitment to diversity and inclusion, competence in working with culturally and ethnically diverse populations, and awareness of how issues of difference, power, and privilege manifest in higher education environments.

-- Experience working in a higher education environment and a track record of collaboration and innovation in addressing the mental health needs of a college-aged population.
+- A track record of collaboration and innovation in addressing the mental health needs of a college-aged population.

 - Proven track record establishing and maintaining effective work relationships professionally and clinically, including meaningful collaboration with medical services and health promotion; excellent verbal and written communication skills.